MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Experiments

 \subsection{Quantitative comparison}

-Table~\ref{table:main} reports the results of the dataset introduced in Sec.~\ref{sec:es}.
-As shown by the CLIPScore, \emph{MotionAdapter} maintains better video quality than most existing state-of-the-art methods.
-Although we believe Motion Fidelity (MF)~\cite{yatim2024space} does not fully assess the performance of \emph{MotionAdapter}, we report it here for reference.
+Table~\ref{table:main} reports the quantitative comparison between our approach and several baseline methods.
+Both versions of our framework (Ours-I2V and Ours-T2V) outperform the majority of competitors across three key metrics at various difficulty levels.
+This demonstrates that our MotionAdapter is robust and generalizes well to diverse motion complexities.

+Our method achieves the highest performance in CLIP Score (CS) and Temporal Consistency (TC), indicating that videos generated by MotionAdapter effectively adhere to target prompts while maintaining high temporal coherence.
+Interestingly, the I2V version of our method exhibits lower Motion Fidelity (MF) compared to the T2V version.
+We attribute this to the stochastic nature of the initial target frame, since target frames generated by QwenImage often exhibit significant size discrepancies between reference and target objects, the model requires extensive customization, which inherently reduces performance on Motion Fidelity metric.

+Regarding inference efficiency, MotionClone utilizes a lightweight U-Net architecture, requires the least inference time.
+However, it necessitates significant computational overhead during training.
+While FastVMT prioritizes accelerating motion transfer, it suffers from diminished video quality and lower motion consistency.
+Although our pipeline incorporates SAM and DINO computations, it does not significantly increase total processing time compared to related works.
+Among DiT-based motion transfer frameworks, our method maintains a comparable inference cost to SMM, MOFT, and DiTFlow.

 \textbf{User Study.} To further validate the motion transfer performance, we conduct a user study to assess the quality of motion transfer results.

-We ask 20 participants to compare the motion consistency of videos generated by \emph{MotionAdapter} and several baseline methods.
+We ask 20 participants to compare the motion consistency of videos generated by \emph{MotionAdapter} and several baseline methods with reference videos from DAVIS subset metioned in~\ref{sec:es}.
 Each participant is shown pairs of videos generated by \emph{MotionAdapter} and each baseline method along with the reference video.
 They are instructed to select the video that best matches the reference video motion.
 Additionally, participants are asked to choose the video that is more consistent with the target prompt.

-We present the user study results in Fig.~\ref{user_fig}.
-As shown, the majority of participants favored \emph{MotionAdapter} over other baseline methods in terms of motion consistency with the reference video.
+We present the user study results in Fig.~\ref{user_fig}. we can see that the majority of participants favored \emph{MotionAdapter} over other baseline methods in terms of motion consistency with the reference video.
 Additionally, \emph{MotionAdapter} was consistently selected as the method that better aligns with the target prompt.
 These results further demonstrate the effectiveness of \emph{MotionAdapter} in transferring motion while maintaining semantic consistency, validating its superior performance in comparison to other methods.